Throughout Europe, citizens, associations, governments, institutions - are incited to launch and organize activities to highlight heritage.

 - and to the promotion of sustainable heritage tourism

 As far as industrial heritage tourism is concerned, E-FAITH gained valuable experience both in the EUmillennialsTOUR project and in the Genius Loci / Industriana project.
-The latter will be officially closed in Brussels at the end of September but laid the basis for labeling with QR code of industrial sites and collections.
+The latter was officially closed in Brussels at the end of September,; and laid the basis for labeling with QR code of industrial sites and collections.

 E-FAITH has also signed a Memorandum of Understanding with ECTN, the European Cultural Tourism Network

 - ensure that the heritage will be ‘cherished’, by developing and defining standards that do guarantee qualitative interventions for preserving, restoring, interpreting and presentation of sites and the historic environment